quii/learn-go-with-tests/databases.md

 Pies vs Cakes is a very serious debate that has raged on since forever.
 Pie is clearly superior.
 So we decided to forbid any cake-related SQL.
 Our failure condition will be the word `cake` inside the `sql` files.

-Let's move on to our tests
+Let's move on to our tests.

 ## Write the test first